 2. It’s rich in antioxidants.

 Sunflower oil is rich in vitamin E, a protective antioxidant.
-It also contains vitamin A, vitamin C, vitamin K and vitamin D, which help to protector from environmental stressors that can cause premature aging.
+It also contains vitamin A, vitamin C, vitamin K and vitamin D, which help to protect from environmental stressors that can cause premature aging.

 3. It helps to unclog pores.